K-bai/Minecraft-Ray-Collision-Detector/README.md

       * Fixed chains
  * v3.1
    * Updates
-      * Hitbox collision is no longer dependant on the ray (entity) facing direction.
-Now it's dependant on the ray vector
+      * Hitbox collision is no longer dependent on the ray (entity) facing direction.
+Now it's dependent on the ray vector
 </details>